dinhyen/dinhyen.github.io/source/travel/france/connelles/index.markdown

 ---
 <h3>Romantic Connelles</h3>

 Connelles was our "homebase" in Normandie.
-Even though it was a tiny morsel of a town, it was no less romantic, thanks in no small part to the fact that it was home to the dramatically named Côte des Deux Amants, the "Coast of Two Lovers".
+Even though it was a tiny morsel of a town, it was no less romantic, thanks in no small part to the fact that it was home to the dramatically named C&ocirc;te des Deux Amants, the "Coast of Two Lovers".
 The town snuggles against a gentle bend of the Sein, and is covered in the lushness of gardens and farms.

 <img src="https://dl.dropboxusercontent.com/u/52804626/connelles/img_8763.jpg" />